Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: LynetteC, Pixabay

-As a puppy grows, it learns from its owners what’s expected of it.
-It will learn how to follow, lead, and play with just the right amount of force.
-If a puppy is not given the time to learn these things during its formative years, it could lead to misbehavior and hyperactivity in adulthood.
+As a puppy grows, they learn from their owners what’s expected of them.
+They will learn how to follow, lead, and play with just the right amount of force.
+If a puppy is not given the time to learn these things during their formative years, it could lead to misbehavior and hyperactivity in adulthood.

 Anxiety can present itself in dogs in much the same way it does for humans.
 Sometimes dogs with anxiety will exhibit nervousness that can mimic many symptoms of hyperactivity.
 They may be more prone to barking outbursts and aggressive and destructive behaviors.